 - Pressing focus on sustainable packaging, low-carbon logistics, and novel foods

-- Growth loans and private equity available for scale-ups
+- Growth loans and private equity from agriculture investors are available for scale-ups.

 Africa